 An HMO is a managed care plan that provides medical care through its network of physicians, pharmacies, contracted hospitals, and medical care suppliers.
-You can choose your own "primary care physician" who will provide direct care or make referrals from within the network.
-An HMO provides necessary hospital and medical treatment when you are sick or injured, prescription medicine services, substance abuse treatment, short-term mental health care, and routine "preventive health maintenance" services such as immunizations.
+You can choose your own primary care physician who will provide direct care or make referrals from within the network.
+An HMO provides necessary hospital and medical treatment when you are sick or injured, prescription medicine services, substance abuse treatment, short-term mental health care, and routine preventive health maintenance services such as immunizations.
 When you see a HMO in-network provider for covered services, your out-of-pocket costs are limited to deductibles (starting October 12, 2014), and co-payments.

 CATASTROPHIC HEALTH PLAN (BCBSM)

 The State will cover the full premium cost of this plan,* and you will receive a $50 payment biweekly for being enrolled in the Catastrophic Health Plan.
-Please refer to the FY 2013-2014 Insurance Rates Page.
+Please refer to the FY 2014-2015 Insurance Rates Page.

 This is a hospitalization-only plan intended as an option if you have coverage elsewhere (for example, through a spouse who works for another employer).
-Benefits under this plan are payable only after you have covered those expenses equal to one month's basic salary (your deductible requirement).
+Benefits under this plan are payable only after you have paid expenses equal to one month's basic salary (your deductible).
 The maximum deductible for two or more covered persons in your family is limited to 1½ months of your basic salary.
 If you are covered by a spouse who works for a non-State employer, that plan will generally cover those expenses not covered by this plan if it is your primary plan (for example, the expenses you incur in meeting this plan's deductible requirement, community-based services, prescriptions, etc.)